Poisonlocket/Poisonlocket/README.md

 * 🧠  I'm learning Javascipt, GO and playing a bit around with FastAPI and Linux
 * 🤝  Feel free to reach out to me if you are looking to build a Project together
 * ⚡  Contact me via discord if you have any inquiry
-* 🛡️  Cybersecurity Fan | currently competing in the Swiss Hacking Challenge Qualifiers of 2024
+* 🛡️  Cybersecurity Fan | competed in the Swiss Hacking Challenge Qualifiers of 2024
 * 💭  Best Memories at [Baselhack 2023](https://www.linkedin.com/posts/baselhack_rapidprototyping-baselhack-baselhackathon2023-activity-7124368367662043136-XK7z?utm_source=li_share&utm_content=feedcontent&utm_medium=g_dt_web&utm_campaign=copy) so far

 # Just remember [![forthebadge](https://forthebadge.com/images/badges/not-a-bug-a-feature.svg)](https://forthebadge.com)